filixgator/Spotify_MonthlyWrapped/README.md

 # Spotify_MonthlyWrapped
-Using Spotify API for a small quality of life improvement.
+Using Spotify API for a small quality of life improvements.